 A volatile currency is unusable

-The limited number of coins, speculative mania and a good story have combined to make the price of Bitcoin volatile.
-That may be fine if you’re looking to trade it, but it makes Bitcoin useless as a currency.
+The limited number of coins, speculative mania and a good story have combined to make the price of Bitcoin and other digital currencies volatile.
+That may be fine if you’re looking to trade them, but it makes them useless as currency.
 Currency is valuable only if consumers can rely on it to retain purchasing power.

 Imagine going to a restaurant where your meal costs $10 one day but $20 the next.
 You might be tempted to spend only on the days when your meal is cheap, but economies as a whole can’t function like that.
 Instead, they need a medium of exchange that is stable, so participants can trade one thing for another and can understand the value of what they’re trading.

-So to the extent that Bitcoin is great for traders — that is, it’s volatile — it’s terrible as a currency.
+So to the extent that Bitcoin and other cryptocurrencies are great for traders — that is, they’re volatile — they’re terrible as a currency.

 Cryptocurrencies have other drawbacks as well, including the lack of security in digital wallets for holding currencies, its use in crimes, and its slowness in processing transactions, compared to near-instantaneous processing from traditional networks such as Visa and Mastercard.